robinwalterfit/LatexWorks/README.md

     recommended packages to scheme-basic.
   - `tetex`: TeX Live scheme nearly equivalent to the teTeX distribution that was maintained by Thomas Esser.
-- `<texlive-version>`: The Tex Live distribution version.
-E.g. at the time of writing the most recent version available for Fedora was `2023-69`.
 - `<user/org>`: The user or organization identifier.
 - `<fedora-version>`: The Fedora version of the base image.
 E.g. at the time of writing the most recent stable version available was `39`.